leopons/MkLeoNumber-Backend/README.md

 ### Data Setup

 To initiate the data, download the last DB export for ultimate on [the player database Github repo](https://github.com/smashdata/ThePlayerDatabase).
 Then simply run `python manage.py update_data path/to/the/db/file.db`.
 It could take a while depending on your local specs (like an hour), but there is some clear logging so you should be able to check it's progressing correctly.
+By default, it will only backfill the last 6 months of data.
+If you need a whole backfill, pass the `--full` or `-f` option.

 If you need to update only some objects for dev purposes, you can : `python manage.py update_data file.db -o tournaments`.